-"Two-unit residential development" means a development which proposes no more than two new residential units or proposes to add one new residential unit with one existing residential unit on a single parcel in accordance with this Chapter.
+"Two-unit residential development" means a development which proposes no more than two new residential units or proposes to add one new residential unit with one existing residential unit on a single parcel in accordance with this chapter.

-"Unit" means any dwelling unit, including, but not limited to, a unit or units created pursuant to Section 65852.21, a primary dwelling, an accessory dwelling unit as defined in Section 65852.2, or a junior accessory dwelling unit as defined in Section 65852.22.
+"Unit" means any dwelling unit, including, but not limited to, a unit or units created pursuant to Section 65852.21 of the Government Code, a primary dwelling, an accessory dwelling unit as defined in Section 65852.2 of the Government Code, or a junior accessory dwelling unit as defined in Section 65852.22 of the Government Code.

-"Urban Lot Split Parcel Map" means a parcel map which seeks to subdivide an existing singlefamily zoned parcel to create no more than two new single-family zoned parcels of approximately equal lot area provided that one parcel shall not be smaller than 40 percent of the lot area of the original parcel proposed for subdivision.
+"Urban Lot Split Parcel Map" means a parcel map which seeks to subdivide an existing single-family zoned parcel to create no more than two new single-family zoned parcels of approximately equal lot area; provided, that one parcel shall not be smaller than 40 percent of the lot area of the original parcel proposed for subdivision.

-"Urban Lot Split Subdivision" means a subdivision of an existing single-family zoned parcel to create no more than two new single-family zoned parcels of approximately equal lot area provided that one parcel shall not be smaller than 40 percent of the lot area of the original parcel proposed for subdivision.
+"Urban Lot Split Subdivision" means a subdivision of an existing single-family zoned parcel to create no more than two new single-family zoned parcels of approximately equal lot area; provided, that one parcel shall not be smaller than 40 percent of the lot area of the original parcel proposed for subdivision.